pl4u/FlyingDB/README.md

 Introduction

-FlyingDB generates Plain Old Java Objects (POJOs) and simple query methods based on any SQLite database file.
+FlyingDB generates simple object files and simple query methods based on any SQLite database file.
 The files generated provide a preliminary set of classes and methods for interacting with a database.
 Although the data query methods are simple CRUD operations, hopefully, this will provide a code base to build upon and save time in the long run.

-This software utility is still being developed and the goal will be to eventually also generate iOS code as well.
 Currently, this tool handles all data in the database as String values.
 This tool retrieves data from the database and converts to a String type and also updates the database using a String type.
-Supporting non-String data types will be added in a future release.
-Multiple data types may not be a huge issue due to SQLite's data type affinity feature if data is stored in the correct format
-(for example, only integers being stored in integer columns even though it's sent as a string to the database).
+Multiple data types may not be a huge issue due to SQLite's data type affinity feature if data is stored in the correct format (for example, only integers being stored in integer columns even though it's sent as a string to the database).

 FlyingDB is released under the MIT License.
 See the license file for details.